Ensemble

 Designer

-(Designer) With a background in performance and architecture, Nephelie made the transition to stage design at Yale University’s School of Drama where she earned her M.F.A.
-She was an Associate Professor at the University of Michigan and joined the faculty of University of Redlands in 2001.
-Concurrent with her teaching, she maintains actively engaged with many regional and ensemble theatre companies with whom she designs sets and/or costumes.
-At Cornerstone, she has designed Jason in Eureka, Los Illegals, 3/7/11: A Lincoln Heights Tale, Boda de Luna Nueva and Sid Arthur.
-Through her ongoing relationship with South Coast Repertory, she has designed in every season since 1998 including Saturn Returns.
-Other theaters include Oregon Shakespeare Festival, Portland Center Stage, Center Theatre Group, The Acting Company, The Guthrie Lab, The Court theatre and many others.
+Nephelie is a theatre artist and teacher, and a member of the Cornerstone ensemble.
+With a background in performance and architecture, she made the transition to stage design at Yale University’s School of Drama where she earned her M.F.A.
+She was an Associate Professor at the University of Michigan and is a Professor of Theatre Arts at the University of Redlands.
+She has worked with Cornerstone since 1995 and has designed either scenery or costumes for many plays with many communities across California, including Fellowship, Bliss Point, Café Vida, Jason in Eureka, Plumas Negras, Flor, Los Illegals, Sid Arthur, Boda de Luna Nueva and the touring production of California the Tempest.
+Designs at regional theatres include South Coast Repertory, Seattle Repertory Theatre (Public Works), The Getty Villa and CAPUcla (with SITI Company), Oregon Shakespeare Festival, Portland Center Stage, Center Theatre Group, The Acting Company, The Guthrie Lab, The Court Theatre and Bloomsburg Theatre Ensemble, among others.
 She is the recipient of the University of Redlands’ Hunsaker Innovative Teaching Award and the NEA/TCG Design Fellowship.

 Juliette Carrillo